 A large washable bag with smaller cloth and net bags

-For a big shop, I take a huge and strong tote bag.
+For a big shop, I take a large, strong tote bag.
 Inside it, I keep small, empty cloth bags and netting bags.
-Some of the cloth bags are leftover from products, such as a double duvet cover case.
-These bags are reusable and can be washed hot again and again, which is excellent for hygiene.
-They\’re also easy to carry, fold and store away.
+Some of these are repurposed, like a bag that once held a double duvet cover.
+These bags are fully reusable and can be washed at high temperatures for better hygiene.
+They’re also compact, lightweight, and simple to store.

 Tiny pop-out bags

 Always having a bag to hand is useful.
-If I have a tiny handbag, then I keep a small pop-out bag inside of it.
-A foldable bag helps me avoid getting caught out if I think of something while going about my day.
+If I’m carrying a small handbag, I keep a compact, foldable bag tucked inside.
+A pop-out bag saves me from being caught out when I need to grab something on the go.

 General tote bags

-In general, I am a fan of large and roomy tote bags.
-They are great for multi-use, efficient and suit any occasion.
-My favourite day to day bag is a bag made out of an old Thai rice sack.
-Love the creativity and that it\’s been upcycled from a waste product into something new.
+Generally, I’m a fan of large, spacious tote bags.
+They’re great for multi-use, efficient, and work for almost any occasion.
+My favourite day-to-day bag is made from an old Thai rice sack.
+I love the creativity and the fact that it’s been upcycled from a waste product into something new and useful.

 How to avoid forgetting your shopping bags?